 Bringing the water vole back to Kielder

 Water voles were once a common sight on our local waterways but sadly numbers have declined dramatically in recent years.
-However, thanks to funding from the Heritage Lottery Fund and the support of partners in Forestry Commission England and Tyne Rivers Trust, NWT is currently involved in a project to restore water vole populations into the Kielder catchment of the north Tyne, with a view to their eventual spread throughout the catchment and surrounding areas.
+However, thanks to funding from the The National Lottery Heritage Fund and the support of partners in Forestry Commission England and Tyne Rivers Trust, NWT is currently involved in a project to restore water vole populations into the Kielder catchment of the north Tyne, with a view to their eventual spread throughout the catchment and surrounding areas.

 What we are doing?